VNSaoRoi/Auto_OSINT_tools_linux/README.md

 This tools help you auto OSINT research SUBDOMAIN by tools in linux.

-You can edit what tools will use by edit source code, make sure you have binary of them in your linux machine.
+You can edit what tools will use by edit source code, make sure you have theHarvester in your linux machine.